algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 }
 ```

-This version gives ~20 GFLOPS, or about 5 times faster than the scalar one.
+This version gives ~20 GFLOPS or about 5 times faster than the scalar one.
 It only uses 3 instructions in the hot loop:

 ```nasm
 vpcmpeqd  ymm0, ymm1, YMMWORD PTR a[0+rdx*4]